How to Grow Microgreens at Home

 What Are Microgreens?

-Microgreens are simply greens, lettuces, and herbs that are harvested when they are quite young -- generally when they are approximately an inch tall.
+Microgreens are simply the seedlings of edible greens, including vegetables and herbs, harvested when they are very young—approximately an inch or two tall.

 What Can You Grow as a Microgreen?

 You can grow any salad green or herb as a microgreen.
 It's easy to start with pre-packaged seed mixes including specific microgreen mixes.

 Here are a few popular varieties to grow as microgreens: